supervisely-ecosystem/keypoints-labeling-example/README.md

 * programmatically create annotation (two bounding boxes and tag) and upload it to image
 * download image and annotation

-You can try this example for yourself: VSCode project config, original image, and python script for this tutorial are ready on [GitHub](https://github.com/supervisely-ecosystem/keypoints-labelling-example).

 ## Installation & Authentication

 Run the following command: